Embeddings

 Copy

-If we would like to load it in the future, we can do so with
+If we wanted to load it in the future, we could do so with

 model = Word2Vec.load('word2vec.model')